BloodC0de/ZOE-Clipboard-Book/README.md

 ## ⚠️ Deep-Layer Trick  (if needed)

-For some versions of minecraft java and deep fullscreen programs require prerequisites.(ArtificiaI-Window-ZOEZOE)
+For some versions of minecraft java and deep fullscreen programs require prerequisites.(ArtificiaI-Window-ZOE)

 ---